junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Doctor: "Fascinating race, the weeping angels.
 The only psychopath in the universe to kill you nicely.
 No mess, no fuss, they just zap you into the past and let you live to death, the rest of your life used up and blown away in the blink of an eye.
 You die in the past and in the present, they consume the energy of all the days you might have had.
 All your stolen moments.
 They're creatures of the abstract, they live off *potential* energy." ("timey-wimey detector" Dean: "I made a better hand-made EMF than that when I was ten.")

-## Act 3
+## Act 2

 > Dean/Amy volunteer to check Rory, Dean protect Amy & zapped away to Winter Quay, meet Rory
 >
-> Dean/Rory try to find exit, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Samandriel), realize infection pattern
+> Dean/Rory try to find exit, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Samandriel, Hannah), realize infection pattern

-## Act 4
+## Act 3

 > River break wrist (fail to change future), Doctor/River's love talk, Cas hear & cure River; Amy use Doctor's device to locate Dean/Rory, 4 of them go save, see room names, all witness old Dean die (Cas uneasy); River/Amy's love talk (Dean/Cas both hear)